The John Merck Division of Science

 The John Merck Division of Science and Technology offers a baccalaureate degree in Biological Sciences and Radiologic Sciences, a certificate in Computed Tomography and a minor in Environmental Studies.
 The John Merck Division of Science and Technology also provides science, environmental, mathematics, and information technology courses taken by students to meet General Core requirements and electives.

 Career Opportunities and Graduate Study

-In Spring 2005, a collaborative agreement with Southern Vermont College and Sage Graduate School in Troy, New York, was established, through which SVC students may complete an Occupational Therapy master's degree in as little as one year after the completion of a baccalaureate degree at SVC.
+A collaborative agreement with Southern Vermont College and Sage Graduate School in Troy, New York, was established, through which SVC students may complete an Occupational Therapy master's degree in as little as one year after the completion of a baccalaureate degree at SVC.
 Occupational therapists work with people experiencing health problems to assist them in regaining, developing, and building skills essential for independent living, maintaining health, and creating a personal sense of well-being.
 For additional information on transfer/articulation agreements, click here.